jackalopealope/jackalopealope/README.md

 - 📫 How to reach me theunwindaccord@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am between 12 - 15 and am currently in middle school
+  but most of all, samy is my hero
 <!---
 jackalopealope/jackalopealope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.